Thermodynamic partition function from quantum theory for black hole horizons in loop quantum gravity: Some physical speculations from the chemical potential

 The chemical potential for QIH is purely of quantum origin and is absent in the classical theory.
 This makes the role of the chemical potential quite subtle to understand and of course very different from our usual notion of chemical potential occurring in thermodynamics of ordinary systems.
-Let us explain the possible role of the chemical potential $\mu$ as far as the physical issues regarding the QIH are concerned and the possible new physics which may follow, in the following sections.
+It allows us to make some interesting speculations regarding the possible role of the chemical potential $\mu$ as far as the physical issues regarding the QIH are concerned and the possible new physics which may follow, in the following sections.